 Since I want to localize everything I'm just going to tell Xcode to finish.
 And you can see that in addition to my main storyboard file I now have a placeholder for my Russian strings.

 Still in the project editor, I'm going to go to the "editor" menu now and I'm going to export my project for localization.
 And I'm just going to save this file -- actually this folder -- on the desktop and Xcode is going to read through all of my source code, all of my resources, and it's going to generate that XLIFF file.
 So let's take a look at what it looks like.

 Here you can see that the file is named "ru.xliff" where ru is the ISO language code for the Russian language.
 And if I double click this we have a little tool that we've written so that we can see all of this localization data in sort of a tabular form so that we don't have to wade through a whole bunch of XML angle brackets just to show you.
 And up at the top here you can see a bunch of strings that came directly from our storyboard file.

 And you can see in our translation column everything is in red because we haven't actually put any translations in this XLIFF file yet.

+Here in the next section we have file -- we have elements that will go into our localized strings -- our localizable.stringsdict file.
 And you can see that there are more variants of the percent d popular languages string than we had in our original localizable.stringsdict.
 And this is because Xcode knows that we're exporting to Russian and creates placeholders for all of the Russian variants for you automatically.